ThePrez/Manzan/README.md

-# Manzan
+# Manzan (WIP!!
+DO NOT USE!!)

 # Objective

 Provide a gateway to making IBM i watch facilities and exit program facilities easily consumable by user applications, external resources, and/or open source technologies.
+Identified use cases include:
+- Monitoring system events for Kafka, ELK, SMS, FluentD, Grafana Loki, or AI
+- More comprehensive integration with syslog facilities
+- Queryable system events
+- Consolidated auditing/reporting activity.

+In short, this project aims to make IBM i more integrated with infrastructure monitoring of a heterogeneous IT infrastructure, whether on-prem or cloud.

 # Architecture